BeverlyAkinfolajimi/Cyber_Sec-Bootcamp/README.md

 - What is the advantage of a jump box?
 The Jump box is identical to a gateway router.
 It is exposed to the public internet. it sits in front of other machines that are not exposed to the public internet.
 It helps provide a measure of security to other compute resources.
 It serves as a single entry point.
 It controls access to the other machines by allowing connections from specific IP addresses, and forwarding to those machines.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system logs.

 - What does Filebeat watch for?
-- It It monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- "It monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing."

 - What does Metricbeat record?
-- Metricbeat helps to monitor your servers by collecting metrics from the system and services running on the server, such as: Apache.
+- "Metricbeat helps to monitor your servers by collecting metrics from the system and services running on the server, such as: Apache."

 The configuration details of each machine may be found below.